 Available to any service connected disability of less than 100%.
-A widow of a disabled veteran may qualify, if they had been married at least 5 years.
 This exemption is automatically renewed.
 A current letter from US Government or Veteran's Affairs with percent of disability and award date is required.
-See form FL 27-444 from Veterans Administration.

 This is also called the “Fallen Heroes Family Tax Relief Act” and provides for a 100% exemption on the homestead property for the surviving spouse of:

 For assistance with your DD 214 or the current rating for a combat related disability contact the Veterans Administration or Hillsborough County Veterans Affairs at 813-635-8316.